OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 I opted for an [API script](https://github.com/OctopusSamples/IaC/blob/master/octopus-samples-instances/api-scripts/enforce-lifecycle-policies.ps1) instead.

 :::hint
-You cannot have resources managed by Terraform and the Octopus UI.
-It is either one or the other.
+You can't have resources managed by Terraform and the Octopus UI.
+It's one or the other.
 Make it clear which resources are managed by Terraform.
 I decided to include the suffix `TF` on every resource name.
 :::

 ### State

 Terraform uses a state file to determine which resources to create, update, and delete.
-When a resource appears in the Terraform file but not the state file Terraform will attempt to create it.
-If a resource appears in the state file but not in the Terraform file, it will be deleted.
+When a resource appears in the Terraform file but not the state file, Terraform attempts to create it.
+If a resource appears in the state file but not in the Terraform file, it's deleted.

 The state file is stored in a subdirectory in the working directory by default.
 The kicker is Octopus Deploy deletes that working directory after each Terraform step runs.
 That state file is automatically deleted.
-The first time Octopus Deploy runs a `terraform apply` command, everything will work because it will be a brand new state file, and the resources won't exist.
-But it will fail on subsequent runs because the resource already exists in Octopus Deploy, but the state file will think those resources don't exist.
+The first time Octopus Deploy runs a `terraform apply` command, everything works because it's a brand new state file, and the resources won't exist.
+But it fails on subsequent runs because the resource already exists in Octopus Deploy, but the state file thinks those resources don't exist.

 Storing the state file in a local directory isn't recommended anyway.
 Any sensitive values are stored unencrypted in the state file.
 To store the state file, a [remote backend](https://www.terraform.io/language/settings/backends) is recommended to store the state file.
 I opted for a secured S3 bucket with encryption turned on.